 Below the frost line (typically about 5-6ft), the temperature of the earth remains relatively constant between 10-15°C, even on days when it’s scorching hot or freezing cold above-ground.
-Geothermal heating and cooling taps into a reliable, sustainable, and highly efficient source of heat – which is what makes it renewable thermal energy.
+Geothermal heating and cooling in Ontario taps into a reliable, sustainable, and highly efficient source of heat – which is what makes it renewable thermal energy.

 Geothermal heating and cooling uses a simple heat exchange process, harnessing stable below-ground temperatures to effectively heat and cool your home.
 Want to learn more about the installation of a geothermal heating and cooling system?
 Read more on installation here.

 During the winter, a sealed piping system (called ground loops) draws heat from the ground into the home.
 A geothermal heat pump inside the home (in place of a furnace or other traditional system), upgrades this heat and circulates it through ductwork, underfloor heating, radiators, or air vents.
 In summer, the geothermal heat pump transfers warmth from the home back into the earth, keeping the home cool.